The Rundown

 - Quite pricey

-Wellness Core Natural Grain Free Dry Dog Food is made with premium quality ingredients, real meat, and vegetables and have plenty of added vitamins and minerals to keep your energetic beagle as healthy and strong as possible.
+This dog food is made with premium quality ingredients, real meat, and vegetables and have plenty of added vitamins and minerals to keep your energetic beagle as healthy and strong as possible.
+It has a significant amount of taurine which is an essential amino acid that promotes cardiovascular health.

 click to see more